-These homemade capsules deliver a whole body experience that puts YOU in control of how much THC is delivered into your system.
-I like the subtle taste and smell of cacao butter and the ‘happy as a clam’ feel I get when I use them …. hence why I’m sharing my recipe with you; one I adapted from fresh toast.
+These homemade capsules deliver a whole body experience that puts YOU in control of how much THC is delivered to your system.
+I like being in control when using cannabis and why I am excited to have this option available to share with you; one that is adapted from Fresh Toast.

 Cannabis Cacao Butter